-UN Chief Says Pandemic Is Unleashing a ‘Tsunami of Hate’
+UN Chief Says Pandemic Is Unleashing a ‘tsunami of Hate’

 The secretary-general stressed that COVID-19 “does not care who we are, where we live, what we believe or about any other distinction.”

-His global appeal to address and counter COVID-19-related hate speech follows his April 23 message calling the coronavirus pandemic "a human crisis that is fast becoming a human rights crisis."
+His global appeal to address and counter COVID-19-related hate speech follows his April 23 message calling the coronarivus pandemic “a human crisis that is fast becoming a human rights crisis.”

 Guterres said then that the pandemic has seen “disproportionate effects on certain communities, the rise of hate speech, the targeting of vulnerable groups, and the risks of heavy-handed security responses undermining the health response.”